-FROM: Air Force Culture and Language Center (AFCLC) 551 East Maxwell Blvd, Building 500 Maxwell AFB, AL 36112
+FROM: Air Force Culture and Language Center (AFCLC)

+551 East Maxwell Blvd, Building 500

+Maxwell AFB, AL 36112

-SUBJECT: 2023 Language Enabled Airman Program (LEAP) Cadet Selection Process
+SUBJECT: 2025 Language Enabled Airman Program (LEAP) Cadet Selection Process

+Change to 6 Dec 24 version - application window extended from 3 March to 7 March 2025

-1. The purpose of this memorandum is to inform commanders, cadre, and potential applicants of the 2023 LEAP cadet selection process.
-Eligible candidates may submit an application during the 2023 LEAP application window, 30 January - 10 March 2023.
+- 1. The purpose of this memorandum is to inform commanders, cadre, and potential applicants of the 2025 LEAP cadet selection process.
+Eligible candidates may submit an application during the 2025 LEAP application window, 13 January 7 March 2025.
 Application packages must conform to all requirements and must be submitted on time.
 This includes submission of scores from a Defense Language Proficiency Test (DLPT) and/or Oral Proficiency Interview (OPI), which may take several weeks to schedule at a Department of Defense testing facility.
-The 2023 LEAP cadet selection board is scheduled for 11-12 April 2023.
-Candidates and their commanders will be notified of the results approximately 60 days after the board concludes.

-2. LEAP is designed to deliberately develop language-enabled, cross-culturally competent service members across Air Force specialties to enhance the application of air power and fill global mission requirements.
-The AFCLC selects Airmen who exhibit demonstrated language ability and commitment, develops and sustains Language Regional Expertise and Culture skills throughout a career, and postures them for utilization in assignments, professional military education, and deployments.
-Please see the Benefits of LEAP (Attachment 1) to learn more about how this program can enhance service members' careers.

-3. To become a LEAP scholar, cadets must meet specific requirements identified in the Eligibility Criteria and Application Instructions (Attachment 2) and compete via a board process.
-Selection to LEAP is based on an applicant's academic history, existing language proficiency, intercultural knowledge, cross-cultural experience, the potential to achieve higher levels of language proficiency, and Department of Defense language requirements.

-4. For more information about LEAP, please refer to our Frequently Asked Questions (Attachment 3), visit https://airuniversity.af.edu/afclc or email us at afclc.leap.selection@us.af.mil.
+The 2025 LEAP cadet selection board is scheduled for 8-9 April 2025.
+Candidates and their commanders will be notified of the results approximately 60 days after the board concludes. - 2.
+LEAP is designed to deliberately develop language-enabled, cross-culturally competent service members across General Purpose Force specialties to enhance the application of air and space power and fill global mission requirements.
+The AFCLC selects Airmen and Guardians who exhibit demonstrated language ability and commitment, develops and sustains Language Regional Expertise and Culture skills throughout a career, and postures them for utilization in assignments, professional military education, and deployments.
+Please see the Benefits of LEAP (Attachment 1) to learn more about how this program can enhance service members' careers. - 3.
+To become a LEAP scholar, cadets must meet specific requirements identified in the Eligibility Criteria and Application Instructions (Attachment 2) and compete via a board process.
+Selection to LEAP is based on an applicant's academic history, existing language proficiency, intercultural knowledge, cross-cultural experience, the potential to achieve higher levels of language proficiency, and Department of Defense language requirements. - 4.
+For more information about LEAP, please refer to our Frequently Asked Questions (Attachment 3), visit https://airuniversity.af.edu/afclc or email us at afclc.leap.selection@us.af.mil.